hibbitts-design/grav-skeleton-helios-course-hub/pages/readme/default.md

 ## Git Sync & Open Editing

-The skeleton includes the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync), which keeps your site content automatically in sync with a GitHub or GitLab repository.
+The skeleton includes the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync), which keeps your site content automatically in sync with a GitHub or Codeberg repository.
 This enables a full open-authoring workflow:

 - Content editors can work directly in the Grav Admin or commit changes via Git
 - The Helios Theme's **"Edit this Page"** option adds a link on each page that takes readers directly to the corresponding source file in your repository for quick edits or contributions